Before tackling the issue of getting rid of wasps, I will cover some of the background features of wasps and what good

 The nest will then undergo a period of rapid expansion, with the queen producing 200 – 300 eggs per day.
 Each worker wasp lives for around 2 – 3 weeks, so with the rate of succession of new wasps, a typical nest can have around 5000 wasps at one time!

 Many hibernating queens will be killed over winter by spiders as they share similar crevices.
-Warm winters will also cause the death of many queens as they will emerge from hibernation.
-Early emergence means fewer plants are are flowering and providing pollen.
+Warm winters will also cause the death of many queens as they will emerge early from hibernation.
+Early emergence means fewer plants are flowering and providing pollen.
 Also fewer other small prey insects are in abundance.
 Overwintering queens will usually emerge from hibernation when temperatures in the shade reach around 10 degrees centigrade.

 Wasp nests are only single use and so wasps do not return to use the same nest the following year.